dannycoates/zkjs/readme.md

 	retryOn: ZK.errors.RETRY_DEFAULTS,// array of error codes to automatically retry
 	autoResetWatches: true,           // maintain watches if the zookeeper instance changes
-	credentials: []                   // array of credentials to auth the session with })
+	credentials: []                   // array of credentials to auth the session with
+	logger: null                      // an object that implements the 'global.console' interface (for debugging) })
 ```